Feyerabend/ABC80/BEFORE.md

 companies and competition, the ideas and solutions from Seven-S was brought in to the project of ABC80.
-The pace in which the project of ABC80 proceeded could only come from the previous experience of its predecessor Seven-S. A small strain.
+The pace in which the project of ABC80 proceeded could only come from the previous experience of its predecessor Seven-S.
+*A small strain survived.*

 [^diab]: https://en.wikipedia.org/wiki/Dataindustrier_AB